Kenosha Kingfish

 The Kenosha Kingfish are a baseball team that plays in the collegiate summer Northwoods League.
 Based in Kenosha, Wisconsin, the Kingfish play their home games at Simmons Field.

 History

 Kenosha has been the home of multiple minor league baseball teams (Kenosha Twins, Kenosha Mammoths, Kenosha Kroakers) prior to the establishment of the Kingfish franchise in 2013.
 Fans submitted suggestions for the team's name, and the winning suggestion of 'Kingfish' was revealed at the team's launch party on November 23, 2013.

+Season summaries

 2014 (Inaugural Season)

 The Kingfish opened the 2014 season on the road, and played their first home series at the newly renovated Simmons Field on the weekend of May 31 and June 1.
 They finished the 2014 season with a 41–30 record in the Northwoods League South Division, narrowly missing the playoffs by half a game.

 2015

 The Kingfish finished 2015 with a regular season record of 48–24.
 After beating the La Crosse Loggers 7–2 in Game 1 of the Divisional Playoffs and the Madison Mallards 2–1 in a close Game 2, the Kingfish defeated the St. Cloud Rox, in 2 games, to win their first Northwoods League Summer Collegiate World Series.